treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

         fizzbuzz.append(n)
 ```

-Just because there *is* a way to write your code as a comprehension, **that doesn't mean that you should write your code as a comprehension**.
+Just because there *is* a way to write your code as a comprehension, **that doesn't mean that you *should* write your code as a comprehension**.

-I would argue that you should be careful using any amount of complex logic in comprehensions, even a single small "inline if" statement:
+Be careful using any amount of complex logic in comprehensions, even a single [inline if][]:

 ```python
 number_things = [